NO, this isn’t an advertisement for a multi-level marketing scheme.

 Website / Domain Name

-While it is not required, check to see if a domain name matching the business name is available.
-A website will set you apart from other home daycares in your area.
+While it is not required, check to see if a domain name matching the daycare business name is available.
+A website will set you apart from other daycare centers in your area.
 And will save you time answering questions about your policies and prices.
 A website will also provide an effortless way for new clients to find you.
-And you could even make extra money by blogging about your activities, crafts, and meals.
+Plus you could even make extra money by blogging about your daycare activities, crafts, and meals.

 Call your home insurance company.
 You will need to increase your liability insurance.
 This will protect you against any accidents that occur on your property.
 Such as a parent slipping on your driveway while dropping off a child.
-Some home insurance companies don’t cover home daycare.
+Some home insurance companies don’t cover home daycare, you may need to shop around.
 Also, be sure to find out if there is any restriction to your policy.
+Different plans cover different things.

 If you plan on transporting children in your vehicle, you will also need extra auto insurance.